Building And Testing FastAPI CRUD APIs With Pytest (Hands-On Tutorial)

 CRUD is an acronym that stands for Create, Read, Update, and Delete.

-It’s a set of HTTP methods (POST, GET, PUT/PATCH, DELETE) that are commonly used for performing basic operations on data in a database or other data storage system.
+It’s a design principle containing HTTP methods (POST, GET, PUT/PATCH, DELETE) to perform basic operations on data in a database or other data storage system.

 These are widely used in web development for implementing basic functionality in applications such as content management systems, e-commerce platforms, and social networks.